Ernestosant/Bone-supression-models/README.md

 5. tensorflow

 # Try the models
 The models can be used by running the [app.py](app.py) script.
 This script displays a gradio interface that makes it easy to test the deployed models.
-You can also try it through this hugging face space.
+You must have previously downloaded the models you want to test through the [model.txt](models/models.txt) file.